HIPAA Compliance Checklist: Everything You Need to Know In 2023!

 What Are Common HIPAA Violations?

-As our example of an unattended laptop shows, not all security incidents or data breaches result from outside attacks.
-While malware, ransomware and targeted hacks do pose a growing threat for healthcare organizations, it is equally important to prevent accidental data leaks, which can result due to carelessness, a lack of employee awareness or limited internal security.
-Common HIPAA violations include both types of incidents:
+As our example with the unattended laptop shows, not all security incidents or data breaches result from outside attacks.
+While malware, ransomware and zero day vulnerabilities do pose a growing threat to healthcare organizations, it is equally important to prevent accidental data leaks, which can result due to carelessness, a lack of employee awareness or limited internal security.
+Common HIPAA violations include:

 Unauthorized access (snooping around)